AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 <a name="headingProd"></a>
 ## Products

-The other part of polynomial endofunctors is the product.
 In my last post, I defined encodings of products ℕ × ℕ × ... × ℕ for arbitrary many ℕs.
 This is unnecessary in theory as we can define them as ℕ × (ℕ × (ℕ × ...)).
 There are lots and lots of encodings for products.

 - [The Rosenberg-Strong Pairing Function](https://arxiv.org/pdf/1706.04129.pdf) by Matthew P. Szudzik

 In my last post, I used one based on bit interlacing, but this is hard to make continuous.
-I'll use two encodings, the O.G.
-Cantor pairing, and Sierpinski pairing.
-The pairing functions themselves are already analytic for both.
+I'll start with use two encodings, the O.G.
+Cantor pairing and Sierpinski pairing.
+The pairing functions themselves are already analytic.

 ```mathematica
 CantorPair[x_, y_] := (x^2 + 2 x y + y^2 + 3 x + y)/2